Meet Our Certified Hakomi Therapists.

 Whidbey Island, 98260

 Roxanne Peterson, PhD, LMHC, RN, CHT, is a certified Hakomi therapist, teacher, and senior trainer.
 She is licensed in the State of Washington as a Mental Health Counselor and as a Registered Nurse.
-Roxanne studied psychotherapy at the University of Washington and has worked with treatment teams in inpatient and outpatient mental health settings.
-Roxanne is Certified in Qigong Energy Medicine by Damaris Jarboux and incorporates these skills in counseling sessions.
-She maintains an office in Steilacoom, Washington, and provides telehealth sessions.
-She specializes in working with individuals, couples, families, and adolescents.
+Roxanne studied psychotherapy at the University of Washington and has worked in inpatient and outpatient mental health settings.
+Roxanne is Certified in Qigong Energy Medicine by Damaris Jarboux, and Family and Systemic Constellations by Francesca Mason Boring.
+She incorporates these skills in counseling sessions.
+Roxanne maintains an office in Steilacoom, Washington, and provides telehealth sessions.
+She works with individuals, couples, families, and adolescents.
 Roxanne’s practice integrates mindfulness-centered therapies with dream work, art, and sand tray therapy.
 Complimentary phone consultation: (253) 221-6789 or contact: peterson.roxanne@comcast.net.

-Elana Sabajon, LMHC, is a certified Hakomi therapist and has a Master’s degree in Counseling from Gonzaga University.
-She is also a Certified Nonviolent Communications (NVC) trainer, and a Level One practitioner of the Psychobiological Approach to Couples Therapy (PACT), skills she uses to help her clients rewire negative mental patterns and beliefs.
+Elana Sabajon, LMHC, is a certified Hakomi therapist and has a master’s degree in Counseling from Gonzaga University.
+She is also a Certified Nonviolent Communications (NVC) trainer, and a Level 2 practitioner of the Psychobiological Approach to Couples Therapy (PACT), skills she uses to help her clients rewire negative mental patterns and beliefs.
 She treats the body and mind holistically, creating an environment where her clients experience profound healing, and continued growth beyond healing.
 Elana maintains a private practice in Seattle and works with both individuals and couples.
-She is the mother of two teenage daughters who have inspired her on her journey to be the change she want to see in the world—one dialogue at a time.
-To learn more, visit her website at www.elanasabajon.com
+She is the mother of two daughters who have inspired her on her journey to be the change she wants to see in the world—one dialogue at a time.
+To learn more, visit www.elanasabajon.com

-Vicki Tracy, CHT, CBP, offers guided awareness toward comfort, support, and self-healing.
+Vicki Tracy, CHT, RP, CBP, offers guided awareness toward comfort, support, and self-healing.
 Her approach uses a combination of neck-up talk therapy and neck-down bodywork.
 She incorporates Hakomi, Reiki, and BodyTalk (CBP).
 Dis-ease happens when the body-mind stops communicating.
 By combining modalities, we can highlight your struggle, clear the obstacles that block healing, and restore your body-mind communication.
 Vicki has a natural gift of making people comfortable and at ease.
 She creates a safe space for people to talk about personal and relationship issues that are often considered taboo, such as intimacy, sexuality, and death.
 What drew her to Hakomi is her curiosity about how humans work.
-She enjoys meditation and poetry, and in the summer you will find her riding her motorcycle.
-Vicki welcomes individuals, couples, and other relationship configurations for in-person or Zoom sessions at www.vickitracy.com.
+She enjoys meditation, poetry, and in the summer you will find her riding her motorcycle.
+Vicki welcomes individuals, couples, and other relationship configurations for in-person or Zoom sessions.
+Book a free consult call or learn more at www.vickitracy.com.

 (425) 298-5111